byte-zone/ByteZone_Injector/README.md

 3. Build and run the project.

 ### Roadmap (Features in Development)

-Development is ongoing to integrate additional injection techniques, including:
+Development is ongoing to integrate additional injection techniques and improve user experience, including
 - [ ] Better Gui
 - [ ] Settings tab
 - [ ] Kernel injection using IOCTL with a custom driver (driver under development)